|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 9, 1943 departs Shortland to patrol the northern approaches then on April 11, 1943 begin patrolling the western approaches on Shortland.
 On April 12, 1943 resumes patrolling north of Shortland.

-On April 18, 1943 departs Buin (Kahili) bound for Ballale Island to meet Admiral Isoroku Yamamoto who is scheduled to arrive aboard G4M1 Betty 2656 Tail 323 with Vice-Admiral Matome Ugaki aboard G4M1 Betty Tail 326.
+On April 18, 1943 departed Buin (Kahili) bound for Ballale Island to meet Admiral Isoroku Yamamoto and his staff who were scheduled to arrive aboard G4M1 Betty 2656 Tail 323 plus Vice-Admiral Matome Ugaki aboard G4M1 Betty Tail 326.
 Both bombers were scheduled to land at Ballale Airfield.
 Instead, both were shot down by intercepting P-38 Lightnings and were both shot down on southern Bougainville.

 On April 20, 1943 W-15 proceeded to the mouth of the Wamai River on the southern coast of Bougainville and embarks the remains of Admiral Isoroku Yamamoto and the crew and passengers that died aboard G4M1 Betty 2656.
 Aboard, the bodies were placed under a tent on the bow of the ship.
 Aboard and an initial autopsy was conducted.
 At 4:00pm, departs for Buin (Kangu) and the bodies were transfered ashore.